 A YouGov poll found that a quarter (27%) of Britons see the environment as a top policy priority.
 The issue is even more of a concern for 18-24 year olds, with 45% saying environmental issues is the UK’s most pressing concern after Brexit (57%).

-Sortition is a process of randomly selecting members of the public.
 It was first used by the Ancient Athenians, who believed that the principle of appointment by lot was integral to fair and impartial decision-making.
-And it is still applied in our modern legal system, whereby people are chosen at random for jury duty.
-Sortition enables people from more diverse backgrounds to contribute to decision-making.
+And it is still applied in our modern legal system, where people are chosen at random for jury duty.
+Random selection enables people from more diverse backgrounds to contribute to decision-making.

 - How do citizens’ assemblies differ from people’s assemblies?

-Extinction Rebellion’s third demand is for the UK Government to create and be directed by the decisions of a national Citizens’ Assembly on Climate and Ecological Justice.
-We use other democratic processes, such as people’s assemblies, in order to model deliberative democracy within the movement, generate ideas, gather feedback and make decisions.
+Extinction Rebellion’s third demand is for the UK Government to create and be led by the decisions of a national Citizens’ Assembly on Climate and Ecological Justice.
+We use other democratic processes, such as People’s Assemblies, in order to generate ideas, gather feedback and make decisions.
 When it comes to real democracy, Extinction Rebellion walks the walk.

-The key differences are that members of citizens’ assemblies are randomly selected from the population, similar to jury service.
+Citizens’ Assemblies are made up of ordinary people who are randomly selected from the population, similar to jury service.
 The selection is done in a way that ensures that Assembly members accurately reflect the whole population in terms of key characteristics such as gender, age, ethnicity, education level and geography.
-This means they will likely represent and reflect the interests of the entire population.
-They also have a structured learning phase wherein members hear from experts and different groups affected by the issue.
-Citizens’ Assemblies are usually focused on informing political policy and are particularly useful on issues that may be too controversial or long-term for politicians to deal with successfully by themselves.
-It is a formal process that takes months to plan, and the assembly itself can last from a few months to over a year.
+This means they will better reflect and represent the interests of the entire population.
+They also have a structured learning phase in which members hear from experts and different groups affected by the issue.
+Citizens’ Assemblies are usually focused on informing policy and are particularly useful on issues that are too controversial or long-term for politicians to deal with by themselves.
+It is a formal process that takes months to plan, and a Citizens’ Assembly can last from a few months to over a year.

-In contrast, people’s assemblies are organised discussion forums open to anyone who would like to attend (i.e. self-selected).
-A people’s assembly is a way to structure meetings with a large number of people and can be used to generate ideas, deliberate and make decisions.
-People’s assemblies can last between one and four hours and can take place anywhere — such as in occupied spaces such as roads and city squares — and have often been used in revolutionary movements, for example, Occupy, the Arab Spring, and the Gilets Jaunes.
-This method was used throughout XR’s April Rebellion to discuss a wide range of issues, from innovations in democracy and inclusivity to how to end the April Rebellion.
+In contrast, People’s Assemblies are organised discussion forums open to anyone who would like to attend (i.e. self-selected).
+A People’s Assembly is a way to structure meetings with a large number of people and can be used to generate ideas, discuss issues and make decisions.
+People’s Assemblies can last between one and four hours and can take place anywhere — such as in occupied spaces such as roads and city squares.
+They have often been used in revolutionary movements, for example, Occupy, the Arab Spring, and the Gilets Jaunes.
+People’s Assemblies were used throughout XR’s April Rebellion to discuss a wide range of issues, from democracy and inclusivity to how to end the April Rebellion.

 - Democratic Innovations by Professor Graham Smith